enyu-hsu/vscode-debbugging/README.md

 #### Examples
 1. Checking the weights of a layer after the model's parameters are updated

-    Here we want to see how the weights of the first convolutional layer of our network, which is `model.c1.block.conv.weight`, change after an update, we simply add it to our watch list, and add breakpoints before and after the update.
+    Here we want to see how the weights of the first convolutional layer of our network, which is `model.c1.block.conv.weight`, change after an update.
+We simply add it to our watch list, and add breakpoints before and after the update.

     ![](images/update_breakpoints.png)

     Execute the code in debug mode and add `model.c1.block.conv.weight` to the watch list, and we can see all of its attributes.
-Now we're at the breakpoint before the update, and let's check if the weights are correctly updated after `optimizer.step()`.
+Now we're at the breakpoint before the update, let's check if the weights are correctly updated after `optimizer.step()`.
     ![](images/weights.png)

-    After the update, we can see that the `data` part is highlighted which indicates that it has been changed since the last breakpoint.
+    After the update, the `data` part is highlighted which indicates that it has been changed since the last breakpoint.
     ![](images/weights_updated.png)

     Let's do some simple math to verify the correctness of the update!
 The optimizer we use in this case is `SGD` for simplicity and the `learning rate` is set to `10` so we can see significant changes in the weights.